TCC-SocialNetwork/social_framework/README.md

                 passwords: 'users/passwords'}
 ```

-> To registrations controller was replaced with a new controller and that controller was added in routes.
+> The registrations controller was replaced with a new controller and that controller was added in routes.

 ----
 # Configuring Views